 After disasters information concerning the state of cultural heritage is essential.
 To share the information of cultural heritage conservation and coordinate protection efforts, CIPA, ICORP and ISCARSAH will hold a joint meeting during 2017 ICOMOS General Assembly in New Delhi, India.
 We look forward to your kind support.

-For more information, please visit the website: http://www.cii2017.org/index.htm
+For more information, please visit the website: https://www.cii2017.org/index.htm

 Addendum to UNESCO Strategy Reinforces Protection of Culture and Heritage from Natural Disasters